 Growing Palm Trees in Colorado

 Colorado is one of the coldest states in US.
 Because of the extreme weather conditions, even the cold hardiest palm trees are unlikely to survive.
 Needle palm is one of the hardiest palms and can tolerate temperatures down to -15F.
-If you can create a microclimate with temperatures warm enough, you can grow palms anywhere.
-But be realistic.
+If you can create a microclimate with temperatures warm enough, you can try growing it but be realistic.

 - Needle Palm Tree – Zones 5b-11 (-15 to -10F)